 One thing that technology does not do though, is a promise that any of those changes will be a benefit to the student.
 This still falls on the shoulders of the teacher.
 Technology offers the potential to change things for the good, but the teachers have to see the potential in order to do the things that are impactful.

-The advantages for teachers and students are pretty high.
+The advantages of using technology for teachers and students are pretty high.
 There are quite a few of them.
 The ones I would concentrate on most would be around accessibility and personalization.
 Those are of 2 largest things that we see with technology for learning where students can have access to materials and instructions at any point of the day, anywhere in the world, they don’t have to be in a particular room or a particular time with a particular person, they can access it anywhere.
 Beyond that, in terms of personalization, technology allows students and teachers to make learning personalized for an individual student or a set of students and students can have control over that learning.

 There are of course dangers with some of the things that we offer to students in terms of access to broader resources, broader pools of information on the internet, there are activities they can get into that are negative, there is a potential to be distracted in this learning because you have the same device, the same resources available for learning that you would use for more personal items or for leisure activities.